Joseph R. Gannascoli: Novel

 In January 2006, Gannascoli published a crime novel called A Meal to Die For: A Culinary Novel of Crime.

-Culinary Career
+Culinary career

-Prior to acting, Gannascoli was part-owner of a New York restaurant.
-However, in 1995, a $60,000 gambling debt forced him to sell his share and leave the restauranteur business.
+Before beginning his acting career, Gannascoli had worked for decades in the food service industry, working at restaurants in New York City and New Orleans, and founding one in Brooklyn, which he sold his stake of in 1990 to pay off a gambling debt.

-Since around 2017, Gannascoli has offered catering services for small parties, doing most of the cooking himself.
+Since around 2017, Gannascoli has offered catering services for small parties, often Sopranos-themed, doing most of the cooking himself.